jescas/To-Do-List-App/README.md

 ##  Description

 This App allows you to input a task in the text box and to submit it.
 Once the task has been submitted, it will appear as a list below and will give you the option to check it off or delete the task if you no longer need to do it.

+### Disclaimer

+This App is unfinished & is in the process of being refactored.